natsu0317/cpuex-simulator/README.md

 1. **finish**:
  Insert "finish" in your assembly code to terminate execution.
 2. **break**:
  Insert "break" to pause execution.
-Type continue to resume.
+Type c to resume.

 ## Cache Simulation